 We both found it unnecessary to spend tens of thousands of dollars in one evening.
 Instead, we were much more excited about investing the money we could have spent on a big wedding for our future.

 In 2008, we were both already focused on reaching financial independence.
 Our original goal was to both work until 2017.
-Little did we know then that we’d exit much sooner.
+Little did we know then that we'd exit much sooner.
+We both found a way to get paid to quit our jobs and now have the flexibility to work for ourselves.

 3) A small wedding didn't put any pressure on our guests to give.

-We knew from attending past lavish weddings there was sometimes an expectation for guests to give money or random presents.
+We knew from attending past lavish weddings there was sometimes an expectation for guests to give money or presents.
 In some Asian cultures, couples sometimes wind up making more from monetary guest gifts than the cost of the wedding itself!

 4) We avoided guest list complications.